armaanisfab/USToken/README.md

    - The organizer submits attendance; you earn 1 USToken per session attended, while missing a session deducts 0.5 USTokens from your stake.

 3. **Track Progress**:
-   - Check your club’s details, your staked tokens, and the leaderboard to see your ranking based on total tokens.
+   - Check your club’s details, your USTokens balance, and the leaderboard to see your ranking.
+   - The top 10 leaderboard positions get 3 bonus hall points from SHRLO, and all other participants who maintain a positive USToken balance receive 1 bonus hall point.

 ---

-## Key Mechanics
-- **USTokens**: You start with 10 USTokens, staked in your club.
-Your wallet balance may show 0, but your stake is visible in the club.
-- **Rewards/Penalties**: Attending sessions earns 1 USToken; missing sessions deducts 0.5 USTokens, redistributed to attendees.
-- **Transparency**: The leaderboard shows everyone’s tokens, and your staked amount is always displayed.

----

 ## Getting Started
-- Access the website and connect your wallet.
+- Access [the website](https://armaanisfab.github.io/USToken/) via Google Chrome and connect your Ethereum Sepolia MetaMask wallet.
 - Choose to:
   - **Create a club** to organize and manage sessions.
   - **Join a club** to participate and earn rewards.